cstefanache/marvin-dev/MarvinFunctional.md

             - in 'Condition' field fill in `'${store.brandName}'==='NIKE'`

    > 🚩 **Note**
-   When the user executes a method that contains a loop means that it executes all children in the same loop.
+    When the user executes a method that contains a loop it executes all the children within that loop.

   ### Methods